ramitop345/python_api_project/README.md

 - go to fastapi.tiangolo.com/tutorial/first-steps/ for first use
 - install uvicorn(if not installed) : pip install uvicorn
 - install postman to manage your http request froom fastapi
+- install pydantic if not installed to validate request data(check in LIB if installed)